krishna123-sudo/react-dev/readme.md

-# start React On this
+# start React On this x